meilisearch/docs-scraper/README.md

 *We'd like to share some updates regarding the future maintenance of this repository:*

 *Our team is small, and our availability will be reduced in the upcoming times.
-As such, response times might be slower, and less frequent updates can be expected.*
+As such, response times might be slower, and we will not be accepting enhancements for this repository moving forward.*

 *Seeking immediate support?
 Please join us on [our Discord channel](https://discord.meilisearch.com).*